 How to Make Them

-- Remove mixture from processor and add to bowl along with reserved beans, green onion, oats and bell pepper.
+- Remove the mixture from the processor and add to a bowl along with reserved beans, green onion, oats and bell pepper.
 Stir to combine.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!